Zainulabdin-burfat/rbac/README.md

 <h4>This package allows you to manage user permissions and roles in a database and authentication and authorization</h4>
 <ol type="1">
     <li>Custom RBAC user based roles and permissions package</li>
-    <li>Laravel Passport provides a full OAuth2 server implementation for your Laravel application in a matter of minutes.
-Passport is built on top of the League OAuth2 server that is maintained by Andy Millington and Simon Hamp.</li>
+    <li>Custom RBAC provides a full token based server implementation for your Laravel application in a matter of minutes.</li>
 </ol>

 <br>